Serre weights and Breuil's lattice conjecture in dimension three: Breuil's Conjectures

-\begin{thm} Let $r:G_F \ra \GL_3(E)$ be an absolutely irreducible automorphic Galois representation such that \begin{enumerate} \item $p$ is unramified in $F^+$, and for all places $w\in\Sigma_p$, $\rbar|_{I_{F_w}}$ is semisimple and $10$-generic; \item $r$ is unramified almost everywhere and satisfies $r^c\cong r^\vee \epsilon^{-2}$; \item for all places $v\in \Sigma_p^+$, the representation $r|_{G_{F_{\tld{v}}}}$ is potentially crystalline, with parallel Hodge type $(2,1,0)$ and with 10-generic tame inertial type $\tau_{\tld{v}}$ $($see \cite[Definition 2.1]{LLLM}$)$; \item $\rbar$ satisfies the Taylor--Wiles conditions as above and $\rbar$ has split ramification; and \item $\rbar\cong \rbar_{\imath}(\pi)$ for a RACSDC representation $\pi$ of $\GL_3(\bA_{F})$ with trivial infinitesimal character such that $\otimes_{v\in \Sigma_p^+}\sigma(\tau_{\tld{v}})$ is a $K$-type for $\otimes_{v\in \Sigma_p^+}\pi_{\tld{v}}$. \end{enumerate} Then $r$ is automorphic in the sense of \cite[\S 7.2]{LLLM}. \end{thm} \begin{proof} Given Theorem \ref{SWC2}, the proof of \cite[Theorem 7.4]{LLLM} goes through unchanged.
-In particular, for any $10$-generic type $\tau$, $R_{\rhobar}^{\tau}[\frac{1}{p}]$ is a domain. \end{proof} \begin{rmk} Compared to \cite[Theorem 7.4]{LLLM}, we relaxed the hypothesis that $p$ splits completely to $p$ being unramified.
+\begin{thm} Let $r:G_F \ra \GL_3(E)$ be an absolutely irreducible Galois representation such that \begin{enumerate} \item for all places $w\in\Sigma_p$, $\rbar|_{I_{F_w}}$ is semisimple and $10$-generic; \item $r$ is unramified almost everywhere and satisfies $r^c\cong r^\vee \epsilon^{-2}$; \item for all places $\tld{v}\in \cS$, the representation $r|_{G_{F_{\tld{v}}}}$ is potentially crystalline, with parallel Hodge-Tate weights $(2,1,0)$ and with tame inertial type $\tau_{\tld{v}}$ $($see \cite[Definition 2.1]{LLLM}$)$; \item $\rbar$ satisfies the Taylor--Wiles conditions as above and $\rbar$ has split ramification; and \item $\rbar\cong \rbar_{\imath}(\pi)$ for a RACSDC representation $\pi$ of $\GL_3(\bA_{F})$ with trivial infinitesimal character such that $\otimes_{\tld{v}\in \cS}\sigma(\tau_{\tld{v}})$ is a $K$-type for $\otimes_{\tld{v}\in \cS}\pi_{\tld{v}}$. \end{enumerate} Then $r$ is automorphic in the sense of \cite[\S 7.2]{LLLM}. \end{thm} \begin{proof} Given Theorems \ref{SWC2} and \ref{thm:BM}, the proof of \cite[Theorem 7.4]{LLLM} goes through unchanged. \end{proof} \begin{rmk} Compared to \cite[Theorem 7.4]{LLLM}, we relaxed the hypothesis that $p$ splits completely to $p$ being unramified.
 However, we also assumed that $\rbar$ is semisimple at all places above $p$.
-The reason is that we only established the connectedness of the generic fiber of $R_{\rhobar}^{\tau}$ when $\rhobar$ is semisimple (though we do know it in the case that all shapes have length $\geq 2$).
+The reason is that we only established the connectedness of the generic fiber of $R_{\rhobar}^{\tau}$ when $\rhobar$ is semisimple (though we do know it for non-semisimple $\rhobar$ in the case that all shapes have length $\geq 2$).
 In work in progress, we will establish a counterpart of \cite[Theorem 7.4]{LLLM} for non-semisimple representations.
 This will allow us to remove the semisimplicity hypothesis in a manner similar to \cite[Theorem 7.4]{LLLM}. \end{rmk}